Own property in

 Why is the NIF important?

 The NIF is essential to enter into various transactions in Portugal.
 It is necessary when complying with tax obligations such as filing tax returns and paying taxes.
 Foreigners who want to work in the country also need a NIF to be legally employed.
-Moreover, this is essential when engaging in various business activities, such as real estate investments, because you must buy or sell a property or enter rental agreements with a NIF.
+Moreover, this is essential when engaging in various business activities, such as real estate investments, because you must buy or sell a property or enter rental agreements with an NIF.

 You cannot cancel a NIF whether you decide to leave Portugal, but you should inform and cancel your ties with the fiscal representative to avoid incurring service charges.